-Durable medical equipment (DME) and related supplies (continued)
+Services that are covered for you these services Durable medical equipment (DME) and related supplies Your cost sharing will not change (continued) after being enrolled for 36 months.
 Medicare Access's list of DME.
-The list tells you the brands and manufacturers of DME that we will cover.
-This most recent list of brands, manufacturers, and suppliers is also available on our website at www.avmed.org.

-Generally, AvMed Medicare Access covers any DME covered by Original Medicare from the brands and manufacturers on this list.
+The list tells you the brands and If prior to enrolling in AvMed manufacturers of DME that we will cover.
+This most recent list of brands, manufacturers, and suppliers is also available on our had made 36 months of rental website at www.avmed.org. payment for oxygen equipment coverage, your cost sharing in Generally, AvMed Medicare Access covers any DME covered by AvMed Medicare Access (HMO-Original Medicare from the brands and manufacturers on this list.
+POS) is 20% coinsurance.
 We will not cover other brands and manufacturers unless your doctor or other provider tells us that the brand is appropriate for your medical needs.
 However, if you are new to AvMed Medicare Access and are using a brand of DME that is not on our list, we will continue to cover this brand for you for up to 90 days.
 During this time, you should talk with your doctor to decide what brand is medically appropriate for you after this 90-day period.
 (If you disagree with your doctor, you can ask him or her to refer you for a second opinion.)
 If you (or your provider) don't agree with the plan's coverage decision, you or your provider may file an appeal.
 You can also file an appeal if you don't agree with your provider's decision about what product or brand is appropriate for your medical condition.
 (For more information about appeals, see Chapter 9, What to do if you have a problem or complaint (coverage decisions, appeals, complaints).)